ilzq/solutions/AoC/README.md

 # Advent of Code

-> Helping santa save Christmas, one ⭐ at a time!

 [AoC](https://adventofcode.com) is an annual event leading up to Christmas created by [@topac](https://github.com/topaz) where one solves problems to earn stars.

 AoC has been my first projects with Python & JS.
 A great way to learn!
 Here are my solutions.